Reference-Based 3D-Aware Image Editing with Triplanes: Related Works

 \textbf{Reference-based image-to-image translation.} We refer to the models that are end-to-end trained for editing applications as image-to-image translation methods.
-They are different than StyleGAN inversion-based edits because StyleGAN is not trained for image translation tasks yet achieves that by its interpretable latent codes.
-On the other hand, image-to-image translation methods are trained to change selected attributes of images while preserving the content~\cite{dundar2020panoptic, liu2022partial, starganv2,shen2017learning,xiao2018elegant,zhang2018generative,li2021image,hou2022guidedstyle, lyu2021sogan}.
-This is usually achieved by an encoder-decoder architecture.
+These methods are trained to change selected attributes of images while preserving the content~\cite{dundar2020panoptic, liu2022partial, starganv2,shen2017learning,xiao2018elegant,zhang2018generative,li2021image,hou2022guidedstyle, lyu2021sogan}, rather than using the latent codes of StyleGAN.
 Specifically, they include an encoder for the reference image and another encoder or shared one for the source image~\cite{zhu2017multimodal, li2021image, zhu2020sean, huang2018multimodal,starganv2, yang2021l2m, lyu2023dran}.
-After the encodings and manipulations in encoded latent spaces, the translated image is generated via the decoder.
-In these models, the reference style can be sampled from a normal distribution followed by mapping functions or it can be encoded from a reference image~\cite{li2021image, dalva2022vecgan, dalva2023image}.
-One major limitation of these works is that they require labeled datasets for each attribute, and models such as VecGAN~\cite{dalva2023image} and HisD \cite{li2021image} can only achieve a handful of edits such as change in hair color, smile, gender, eyeglasses, age, and adding and removing bangs by using the labels of CelebA dataset~\cite{liu2015deep}.
-Because they rely on labeled data, those works are mostly developed for human face editing tasks; whereas we show edits of both portraits and animals.
-They also work on 2D images and are not able to provide a multi-view consistent 3D representation.
-Our method achieves editing on 3D triplane space and outputs an edited 3D model.
-In addition, unlike previous reference-based methods, our approach can achieve local edits, such as copying features like the mouth and nose from a reference image.
-This capability distinguishes it from traditional reference-based translation methods, which primarily focus on learning attribute changes, such as making someone appear older or younger.
-Such methods accomplish this by training models on separate sets of images: one featuring younger individuals, and the other one featuring elders.
+In these models, the reference style can be sampled from a normal distribution, or it can be encoded from a reference image~\cite{li2021image, dalva2022vecgan, dalva2023image}.
+One major limitation of these works is that they require labeled datasets for each attribute~\cite{liu2015deep}; hence, models like VecGAN~\cite{dalva2023image} and HisD \cite{li2021image} can only achieve a handful of edits (hair color, smile, eyeglasses, bangs, etc.).
+They also cannot provide editing using images taken from vastly different camera poses and lack faithfulness to the reference.